 The population of Australia today is approximately 24 million people.
-The country is vast with large tracts of uninhabited land, nearly 90% of people live in the urban areas, which gives it a low population density.
+The country is vast, with large tracts of uninhabited land.
+Nearly 90% of people live in the urban areas, which gives it a low population density.
 The residents here are some of the most ethnically diverse in the world, around a quarter of them are originally from outside of Australia.
+The majority of Australians speak English.

 History of Colonization

 Australia was once a land of only aboriginal and indigenous people.
-Prior to the 1788 British colonization, over 500 clans controlled the area.
+Prior to the 1788 British colonization, over 500 different indigenous groups controlled the area.
 Each had their language, culture, and belief system.
 These individuals witnessed the changing of their home due to the arrival of European immigrants.

 Records indicate that Dutch explorers were the first to come to the continent, but it was the British who decided to colonize towards the end of the 1700’s.
 The first colony was established as a place for exiled prisoners.
 Continued immigration forced the native inhabitants from their territories.
 The era was filled with conflict and disease that led to the loss of nearly 60% of the population.
 Eventually, the country was separated into six colonies.